 The best docking station for MacBook Air will dramatically expand what you can do with your Apple laptop.
-In the article below, we pick our favourites, and give you the information to choose between them.
+In the article below, we pick our favorites and give you the information to choose between them.

 The MacBook Air is one of the best laptops for photo editors and photographers today, not to mention being among the best laptops for video editing.
-They're stylish, sturdy, fast-working and powerful, despite being quite a lot cheaper than the top-end 2022 MacBook Pro (opens in new tab).
+They're stylish, sturdy, fast-working, and powerful, despite being quite a lot cheaper than the top-end MacBook Pro (opens in new tab).
 But there's just one drawback: because Apple's made these laptops ultra-thin, they haven't left much room for ports.

 For example, the latest MacBook Air (M2, 2022) (opens in new tab) comes with only two Thunderbolt 4 (USB 4.0 Type-C) slots, along with a 3.5mm headphone jack and a MagSafe 3 charging port.
 This means that if you want to connect a lot of devices to your laptop, you need a docking station.